clux/modul8/Readme.md

 #### My advice is:
 When working with these libraries, think about the behaviour you are defining:

-- non-request based interactivity - you should write a jQuery plugin (include these as libFiles)
+- non-request based interactivity - it is almost always better to write a plugin (include these as libFiles)
 - request based interactivity - you should use controllers/views + above plugins.
-- calculations needed DOM manipulation - you should make a standalone calulation module that should work on its own - call it at appropriate stages above.
+- calculations needed for DOM manipulation - you should make a standalone calulation module that should work on its own - call it at appropriate stages above.

+This way if something breaks, you should be easily able to narrow down the problem to a UI one, a flow error or a calculation error.
+Debugging => 3 times easier.

 #### Ultimately
 - Do not blend all the above behaviour together in one file.
-- Limit the domains you use global variables.
+- Limit the domains you reference global variables.
 - Split independent code onto different domains.
+- Always keep looking at your code and try to figure out if you defining multiple types of behaviour somewhere.
+If you are, split it up.
 - Enforce good unwritten rules of modularity: don't try to make circular dependencies work, analyse your require tree.
+If you are requiring the same library from every file, chances are you are doing something wrong.

-Do this and you will save yourself the trouble of later having to learn from your mistakes the hard way.
+Decouple your code this way and you will save yourself the trouble of later having to learn from your mistakes the hard way.

-**Use Brownie**
+We hope brownie will help you achieve tasty tasty modularity.

 ## Comments and Feedback
 Brownie is still a relatively fresh project of mine.
 Feel free to give me traditional github feedback or help out.